 The Greyhound Bus Station is a historic building with unique Art Deco elements.
-The Urban Acupuncture studio will work through themes of historic preservation, mixed-use development, and social housing to propose concepts that engage the public realm and stimulate spatial equity in the city.
-Students will study the morphology of Eugene over the twentieth century and assess the success of turn-of-the-century urban renewal efforts.
-They will work individually to propose a program and ultimately a building concept and site development plan that complies with the city’s master planning guidelines and growth goals as well as prescriptive sustainability standards.
-Studio work includes site visits, stakeholder interactions, in-studio work and review, lectures and readings.
+The Urban Acupuncture studio worked through themes of historic preservation, mixed-use development, and social housing and proposed concepts that engage the public realm and stimulate spatial equity in the city.
+Students studied the morphology of Eugene over the twentieth century and assess the success of turn-of-the-century urban renewal efforts.
+They worked individually to propose a program and ultimately a building concept and site development plan that complied with the city’s master planning guidelines and growth goals as well as prescriptive sustainability standards.
+Studio work included site visits, stakeholder interactions, in-studio work and review, lectures, and readings.

 Introductory Architecture Studio